-- 566. CLERKSHIP IN PEDIATRIC SURGERY.
+- 567. CLERKSHIP IN CANCER CHEMOTHERAPY.
 Fourth year.
-An opportunit for students to work on the pediatric-surgical floor, caring for children in preoperative, operative, and postoperative periods and attending both pediatric and surgical conferences.
-Full time, six week units.
-Dr. Scott. - 567.
-CLERKSHIP IN CANCER CHEMOTHERAPY.
+Inpatient and outpatient clinical experience with chemotherapeutic techniques and agents at Vanderbilt University Hospital.
+Full time, six-week units.
+Dr. Reynolds. - 569.
+CLERKSHIP IN OPHTHALMOLOGY.
 Fourth year.
-Inpatient, out patient, and laboratory experience with chemotherapy methods and agent at Vanderbilt University Hospital.
-Full time, six week units.
-Dr. Reynolds. - 568.
-SURGICAL PATHOLOGY AND NEOPLASTIC DISEASE.
+This course consists of ward work as well as experience in the operating room for students who may choose to specialize in ophthalmology.
+Six hours per week, six-week units.
+Dr. Elliott and Staff. - 570.
+CLERKSHIP IN ORAL SURGERY.
 Fourth year.
-Worl with the director of the surgical-pathology laboratory and the fellow is oncology in the surgical-pathology laboratory and the tumor clinics.
-Fif teen hours per week, six week units.
-Dr. McSwain. - 569.
-CLERKSHIP IN OPHTHALMOLOGY.
-Fourth year.
-This course consists of ward work as well as experience in the operating room for student who may choose to specialize in ophthalmology.
-Six hours per week six week units.
-Dr. Elliott and Staff. - 581.
+Senior medical and dental students will work with the residents and staff on the diagnosis and treatment of oral surgical problems.
+There will be substantial experience in extractions, alveoplasty and other similar procedures as well as involvement, at the appropriate level, in the care of more complicated conditions affecting the jaws and associated structures.
+Full time, six-week units.
+Dr. Hall. - 581.
 LABORATORY RESEARCH IN SURGERY.
 Fourth year.
-Principles of surgical research and care are presented with the performance of procedure and conduct of investigative studies in collaboration with the full-time staff of the Department of Surgery.
+Principles of surgical research and care are presented with the performance of procedures and conduct of investigative studies in collaboration with the full-time staff of the Department of Surgery.
 A detailed written report will summarize the investigative studies.
-At Veterans Administration Hospita or Vanderbilt University Hospital.
+At Veterans Administration Hospital or Vanderbilt University Hospital.
 Full time for six weeks.
 May be taken in afternoons for twelve weeks.
 Drs.
 Ackermann, Foster and Gobbel.